Chevrotain/chevrotain/docs/02_Deep_Dive/concrete_syntax_tree.md

 This is the recommended approach in this case as more and more alternations are added the grammar rule will become too difficult to understand and maintain due to verbosity.

-However sometimes refactoring out rules is too much, this is where **in-lined** rules arrive to the rescue.
+However, sometimes refactoring out rules is too much, this is where **in-lined** rules arrive to the rescue.

 ```JavaScript
 $.RULE("statements", () => {